cobianzo/asim-solar-project/README.md

   `solar-project` plugin, where I actively develop
 - Sometimes I modify also the plugin `coco-gravity-form-map-field/`, to improve it
 - We develop both folders (the plugin and this one together)
+- We need to setup the API for Solar and Google Maps, and the Map ID, and insert the values in the CMS

 # Setup the minimum project: